mrkem598/SQL-FUNCTIONS/README.md

         3.45
 # SQRT
 Returns  the square root of a given number.
-Example
-The following example returns the square root of  16. select  sqrt(16) from dual;
+Example: The following example returns the square root of  16. select  sqrt(16) from dual;

 SQRT